This article was updated on July 30, 2018.

 If a midsized business wants to continue growing, it must get ready for global expansion.
-In a KPMG survey of medium-sized organizations, 64 percent said global expansion was part of their growth plan.
 Growing into global markets can seem daunting, but it can be done if the organization plans ahead, develops the right strategies and executes it with the right people.

 According to the Business Development Bank of Canada, businesses can expand internationally to fast-growing markets, but it "takes careful planning."
 It is a cross-functional effort that requires participation from several functions, including human resources, which can ensure the organization is ready for global expansion by putting into place the right processes and talent to support the execution.